| Home | Our Hope | |

 This is the Jewish perspective on the meaning.
 "This is a time for serious introspection, a time to consider the sins of the previous year and repent before Yom Kippur.
 One of the ongoing themes of the Days of Awe is the concept that God has 'books' that he writes our names in, writing down who will live and who will die, who will have a good life and who will have a bad life […].
 These books are written in on Rosh Hashanah, but our actions during the Days of Awe can alter God's decree."3

-During these Days of Awe God will be pouring out his wrath on the people on the earth (Revelation 16).
+During these Days of Awe, God will be pouring out his wrath on the people on the earth (Revelation 16).
 As we saw in Yom Teru'ah, we will be with him in the clouds.
 What stands out most from Revelation 16 is seen in these verses.
-God is sending plague after plague on them and how do they respond.
+They know God is sending plague after plague on them.
+This is how they respond.

 And the children of men were scorched with great heat, and they blasphemed the name of God who has authority over these plagues, and they did not repent to give him glory.
 (Revelation 16:9)